swiftlang/swift-evolution/proposals/0253-callable.md

 On the [pitch
 thread](https://forums.swift.org/t/pitch-introduce-static-callables/21732/2),
-@jckarter brought up the possibility of allowing function types to be used as conformance constraints.
+[Joe Groff](https://github.com/jckarter) brought up the possibility of allowing function types to be used as conformance constraints.
 Performance-minded programmers can define custom closure types where the closure context is not fully type-erased.

 ```swift
 struct BoundClosure<T, F: (T) -> ()>: () -> () {